Liberal Democratic League of Ukraine: Public liberal enlightenment

-The project was introduced to conduct classes and lections dedicated to liberalism, which are believed to spread liberal seeds among students.
-The program of lections is made up of topics dedicated to protection of the fundamental human rights and freedoms, strengthening the rule of law, pluralism, coherent society and liberal democracy.
+The project was introduced to conduct classes and lectures dedicated to liberalism, which are believed to spread liberal seeds among students.
+The lections program comprises topics dedicated to protecting fundamental human rights and freedoms, strengthening the rule of law, pluralism, coherent society, and liberal democracy.
 The project was introduced in the Ukrainian Humanities Lyceum, Kyiv, in winter 2015.
-Both the school's administration and students warmly welcomed the idea of program.
-The LDLU is about to run the same projects in other schools of the Ukrainian capital.
+Both the school's administration and students warmly welcomed the idea of the program.
+The LDLU is about to run the same projects in other schools in the Ukrainian capital.

-In 2017, the list of schools where the project was held enriched by Gymnasium No. 59 named after Alexander Boychenko, Lyceum "Naukova zmina", secondary school No. 78 (Kyiv), etc.
+In 2017, the list of schools where the project was held was enriched by Gymnasium No. 59 named after Alexander Boychenko, Lyceum "Naukova zmina", secondary school No. 78 (Kyiv), etc.

 Lessons in Dissent in Ukraine

 The Liberal Democratic League of Ukraine was among very few Ukrainian organizations, which supported the Umbrella Revolution in Hong Kong in 2014.
-Being inspired by the Umbrella Movement in Hong Kong, the representatives of the LDLU have contacted Matthew Torn, a producer and expert in Hong Kong politics.
+Being inspired by the Umbrella Movement in Hong Kong, the representatives of the LDLU have contacted Matthew Torne, a producer and expert in Hong Kong politics.
 He showed his interest and even supported the idea of a project aiming to show his Lessons in Dissent movie in Ukraine.

-Matthew Torn also gave an exclusive interview, in which he expressed his respect to and admiration of young Ukrainians, which do their best in fighting kleptocracy.
-Notably, the actions of governments of both the European Union and the United States were said to be very weak in solving the Ukrainian crisis, hence were even criticized by Matthew Torn.
+Matthew Torne also gave an exclusive interview, in which he expressed his respect and admiration for young Ukrainians, who do their best at fighting kleptocracy.
+He also criticized the inaction of both the European Union and the United States regarding the war in Donbas.

-Meanwhile, in his conversation with Arthur Kharytonov, who is the President of the Liberal Democratic League of Ukraine, the leader of the Umbrella Revolution Joshua Wong for the first time commented the political situation in Ukraine by supporting the Ukrainian struggle against both internal and external enemies.
+Meanwhile, in his conversation with Arthur Kharytonov, who is the President of the Liberal Democratic League of Ukraine, the leader of the Umbrella Revolution Joshua Wong for the first time commented on the political situation in Ukraine by supporting the Ukrainian struggle against both internal and external enemies.

 The premiere of Lessons in Dissent in Ukraine took place on 25 April 2016 in Kyiv, and next day in Lviv.

 Inclusive friendly

-Disabled people in Ukraine face a number of problems in all main spheres of social life, as the Ukrainian authorities do nothing in order to improve the standards of life for people with disabilities, which eventually have to spend their free time at home.
-Inclusive friendly project was introduced to conduct a number of trainings designed for the staff of Ukrainian catering industry in order to teach them to serve disabled people professionally, so that these people can enjoy spending more time out in an appropriate environment.
+Disabled people in Ukraine face several problems in all main spheres of social life, as the Ukrainian authorities do nothing to improve the standards of life for people with disabilities, who eventually have to spend their free time at home.
+An inclusive friendly project was introduced to conduct several pieces of training designed for the staff of the Ukrainian catering industry to teach them to serve disabled people professionally so that these people can enjoy spending more time out in an appropriate environment.
 The project is being successfully practiced in Lviv, where local catering workers have a chance to gain professional skills from experienced trainers.